 Typically, if you notice white spots on nails, you might think you have a fungal infection of the toenail.
 This indeed can be the cause of the white appearance.
 After all, our nails give this infection an easy target.

 You see, fungus is an opportunist that lives naturally on our feet and in our shoes.
 If you experience any toenail trauma, the fungus can get in and cause an infection.
 And that infection causes your nail to thicken and change or lose color.
+Especially if you frequently go to nail salons, where they cut your cuticles or remove your calluses without properly sterilizing their equipment, this could be the cause of the white spots on your toenail.

 Luckily, we can manage fungal toenails in a variety of ways.
 A topical medication, such as Clarus, is best for mild and moderate toenail infections.
 An oral medication, such as Lamisil, or new laser treatments, are more suitable for moderate to severe infections.
 Now, as the fungus resolves, you should see the white spots on toenail go away.
 (And the rest of the nail surface should clear as well.)